-We shoot the first Sunday of the month starting at 10:00am, check the calendar as some events are changed to a different Sunday
+We shoot the first Sunday of the month starting at 10:00am, check the calendar as some events are subject to change please check the calendar

 $15.00 for Couples